Type | Building, Library |

 Location | Alba Carolina, Alba Iulia, Romania, Europe |

-Codex Aureus
+Why is Codex Aureus important?

-The library houses over 635,000 copies of books, of which 1,665 manuscripts, over 600 incunabula and about 60,000 prints published in the sixteenth and nineteenth centuries, to which are added more than 10,000 documents, all written in 30 languages and dialects from ancient times to the present day.
+The library houses over 635,000 copies of books, of which 1,665 manuscripts, over 600 incunabula, and about 60,000 prints published in the sixteenth and nineteenth centuries, to which are added more than 10,000 documents, all written in 30 languages and dialects from ancient times to the present day.

 The astronomical observatory set up by Bishop Batthyani was the most modern observatory of the time operating in Transylvania.